rakibulhasanimran/Linux/Command/README.md

 ```

 In this example, the `mkdir` command is used to create a new directory named "new_directory" in the current working directory.
 You can replace "new_directory" with the desired name of the directory you want to create.

+The `mkdir` command in Linux has a few options to customize its behavior.
+Here are the common options:

 **3. rmdir Command:** The `rmdir` command is used to delete a directory.